 Usually each team races at least six times, and the team they compete against rotates so that each team plays every other team.
 The team with most wins is first; in the case of a tie look at head-to-head wins, and then at total points.

 For more information on sailing team racing you can visit the following links:

-All of the regattas run by MITNA follow the Racing Rules of Sailing set by the International Sailing Federation (ISAF), as amended by the US Sailing Prescriptions set by US Sailing and the class rules of the intercollegiate dinghy class as set by ICSA.
+All of the regattas run by MITNA follow the Racing Rules of Sailing set by World Sailing, as amended by the US Sailing Prescriptions set by US Sailing and the Class Rules of the Intercollegiate Dinghy Class as set by ICSA.